itay-cyber/Minecraft-AI/README.md

 6. Follow the start process
 7. Now your bot is set up.
 Go into "start.py" and change up the code for the AI to move, jump, or soon-to-be mine.

+PS: You have to be in-game while the bot is running in order for it to work.

 # Minecraft-AI Docs